 «Return to Blog List When developing WordPress CMS websites, extend the non-bloggy parts of WordPress

 WordPress is an amazing success story, worldwide powering 30% or more (as of this date) of all websites built on a Content Management System (CMS).
 There are some good reasons for this: ease of use, a rich ecosystem of plugins and ready-made themes, ease of use, a committed and accessible development community, and ease of use.
 You get my point: ease of use is a major reason people like the platform.

 But let’s be clear: out of the box, as is, WordPress is not a particularly great CMS platform.
 It must be extended with the use of custom post types, custom fields, and a strong understanding of how the platform works (the WordPress Way) and how to manipulate it intelligently.
 Too often, developers destroy WordPress’ ease of use while building CMS features.

 The WordPress Way, unfortunately, is slanted toward the needs of blogging, not toward the broader CMS needs of a business or organization website.
 When creating an effective, easy-to-use CMS, it’s often important to extend the the non-bloggy features of WordPress rather than the bloggy features, understanding when to abandon the WordPress Way when necessary to support the needs of the website owner/CMS user.
 Let me give you an example with a fairly common scenario.

 As all WordPress developers know, there is such a thing as the template hierarchy.
 Without explaining it in detail, one of the things this allows is automatic usage of templates which are named in certain ways.
 For instance, if you create a “news” custom post type, an individual news item will automatically be displayed on a template named single-news.php, and a listing of news items will automatically be displayed on a template named archive-news.php (of course, appropriate code must be on each template).
-The simplicity of this is that there is no need to create a “page” to display a news listing: it all takes place “automatically.”
+The simplicity of this is that all news items display on the single-news.php template and are automatically added to the news listing: no need to update the listing page to point to the news item.